GabrielMoreau/winsoft-main/action-rebootifpending/README.md

 It can be used, for example, to remotely reboot computers that have forgotten to be restarted by their primary user after a major update.

 Warning: the application returns a zero error code (0) if the workstation is not restarted.
-If the workstation is rebooted, bitlocker is temporarily deactivated on the system partition for a single reboot, and the error code corresponds to the number of the test performed in the [pre-install](./pre-install.ps1) script.
-There are 7 tests to determine whether or not to reboot the computer.
-The list below gives a simplified view:

-Warning: the application returns a zero error code (0) if the workstation is not restarted.
 If the workstation is restarted, the error code is non-zero.
 If your deployment tool for this package indicates an error, this is normal.